MyGet/MyGetDocs/Docs.Site/Docs/Reference/Symbols.markdown

 ```<file src="C:\src\AwesomeLib\bin\Release\AwesomeLib.*" target="lib\net45" />```

 The NuGet client tools are smart enough to filter out PDB files from non-symbols packages (unless you explicitly include them).

+### The source files are still in their original location

+When stepping into source code, Visual Studio or WinDbg uses the `.pdb` file to link the assembly with corresponding code.
+MyGet indexes the `.pdb` file after uploading a package.
+This indexing process adds a second path to the `.pdb` file, telling Visual Studio where to find the source files.

+If the source code is still on the machine where a symbols package was created, and we try to debug on that machine, the `.pdb` file that is downloaded will reference both the local path to sources as well as the path on MyGet.
+Since the sources are still available locally, Visual Studio will never reach out to MyGet to download source code files.
+If this is undesired, make sure to rename the local folder containing the original sources (or use a different machine to perform debugging).

+### Make sure to push both .nupkg and .symbols.nupkg to your feed

+Symbols packages contain the `.pdb` files that link the assembly with source code.
+When only `.symbols.nupkg` packages are pushed to a feed, we can consume the package like any normal package and MyGet will properly recognize the package as a symbols package.
+When trying to debug using such package, Visual Studio will find the `.pdb` on disk instead of reaching out to MyGet to download it, and will fail stepping into code because of that.

+The solution here is to always push `.nupkg` as well as `.symbols.nupkg` packages to a feed so that Visual Studio has to reach out to MyGet for fetching debugging information.